ISO 37001 vs U.S. SEC Cybersecurity Rules

 - Mitigates legal risks under FCPA/UK Bribery Act; reduces liability via 'reasonable steps' evidence.

-- Enhances reputation, stakeholder trust, ESG alignment; cuts compliance costs up to 15%.
+- Enhances reputation, stakeholder trust, ESG alignment; reduces compliance costs.

 - Enables market access, operational efficiency, cultural shifts in high-risk sectors like extractives.